sbperceptron/Kidnapped-Vehicle/README.md

 # Kidnapped-Vehicle
 Using 2D Particle filter to localize the vehicle.
 To the particle filter algorithm we provide, map of the location, initial location estimate, and sensor and control data.

+## particle_filter.cpp and particle_filter.h are the main files
+Input to the algorithm:

+Located in data directory

+`map_data.txt` includes the position of landmarks on an arbitrary Cartesian coordinate System.
+Each row has three columns

+1. x position
+2. y position
+3. landmark id

 ## Setting up the project workspace
 ### setting up the term2 simulator